DhruvGodambe/Speech-to-Speech/README.md

 # Speech-to-Speech
-Basic python program with repeats what you say to it
+Basic python program which repeats what you say to it

 To run the code first install two python modules
 1. pyttsx3